Retatrutide: Big Trial Numbers, Bigger Unknowns

 LY3437943

-The Lilly molecular team (Coskun, Bunck, Haupt, Milicevic, Hartman, Harris) designed retatrutide as a synthetic triple agonist with a half-life of ~6 days, enabling once-weekly subcutaneous dosing.
-They are senior authors on the Phase 2 body-composition substudy (Lancet Diabetes Endocrinol, 2025) showing -26.1% total fat mass at the 8 mg dose.
-Same team is running TRANSCEND-CKD (kidney) and TRIUMPH-Outcomes (cardio-kidney) trials.
-Lilly holds the patent — nothing labeled "retatrutide" outside their trial program is the actual molecule.
+The Lilly molecular team (Coskun, Bunck, Haupt, Milicevic, Hartman, Harris) designed retatrutide as a synthetic triple agonist with a ~6-day half-life.
+They are senior authors on the Phase 2 body-composition substudy (Lancet Diabetes Endocrinol, 2025) — the same paper showing meaningful lean-mass loss alongside the fat-loss headline.
+Lilly employees authoring the study that evaluates Lilly's own drug is normal industry practice — and a direct conflict of interest to weigh.

 Dr. Christos S. Mantzoros, MD, DSc